NathanWailes/automate-okc/README.md

 To Do:

+present_profiles
+ - have some fast way of deciding if you want to contact a profile, so you don't have to keep using QuickMatch.

 scrape_usernames:

 scrape_profiles:
- - Scrape the profile pictures and have some fast way of deciding if you want to contact them, so you don't have to keep using QuickMatch.
  - Have some way of automatically re-scraping the site every night to get any new profiles that may have come online.
  - Make the program less likely to lose all the data when you quit it from the command line.
  - Handle cases where you run across a profile that 'doesn't exist' (was made hidden)